Can alcohol cause night

 Night sweats are unpleasant, but most of the time they’re harmless.
 However, a more serious cause of night sweats is alcohol consumption.
 It can happen if you’re an alcoholic, a binge drinker, or even if you’ve only had one drink.
 If you’re physically dependent on alcohol, sudden withdrawal can result in night sweats.
 If you experience frequent night sweats due to drinking, you may have a drinking problem.

-Alcohol and night sweats
+alcohol triggers night sweats

 Alcohol affects the central nervous system, the circulatory system, and virtually every part of your body.
 Drinking can increase your heart rate and widen blood vessels in your skin.
 This can trigger perspiration.